kefniark/turnkey-tools/README.md

 How to install
 -------------------------------------------

-To install to your turnkey
+For the moment, to install to your turnkey VM

     apt-get install python-setuptools
     easy_install https://github.com/kefniark/turnkey-tools/raw/develop/dist/turnkey_tools-0.0.1-py2.7.egg